TeaPearce/Random_Walks_in_Massive_Graphs/README.md

 # Estimating graph properties with random walks

 ## Intro

 Counting the number of nodes and edges of a graph is easy right?
-You just use a package like [NetworkX](https://networkx.github.io/documentation/networkx-1.10/reference/functions.html) and type in 'number_of_nodes(G)'.
+You just use an API like [NetworkX](https://networkx.github.io/documentation/networkx-1.10/reference/functions.html) and type in 'number_of_nodes(G)'.

 Well.
 Yes, normally.
 But what about when you can't.
 What if the graph in question is the entire world wide web, or all videos on youtube.
 The data may be so large they are not available on any single centralised server, and we might have only partial access to it - we can only view the currenty node that we're on (e.g. the hyperlinks of the current webpage - you need to move to the next webpage before you know which hyperlinks it contains).